Did you miss another trade?

 You were ready…then you hesitated.

 Now your missed trade is working without you, so you beat yourself up with negative self-talk.
-You’re starting to wonder if you’ll get through it.
-Will you be able to pick a winner ever again?

 You will.
 Let me show you how.

 If all of this sounds familiar, what you’re experiencing is risk aversion.

 No matter what a trader sees in this state, they will hesitate, overanalyze, question, overthink, procrastinate and fail to execute.
 This is the very definition of FUD.

 This risk aversion can destroy confidence and lead to a series of account depleting decisions.
 Risk aversion over time can become a form of learned helplessness.